 Monitor Aspect Ratio

-This setting configures the aspect ratio of the monitor that you’re using to display the ViewMaster output.
-(The aspect ratio of incoming streams is separate – Each stream is resized to fit the available window size)
+This setting configures the aspect ratio of the window displaying the ViewMaster output.
+(The aspect ratio of incoming streams is separate – Each stream is resized to fit the available window size).
+When using full-screen mode, the actual aspect ratio of the monitor overrides this setting.

 Full Screen Mode